Skip to content

 Which one of the following phylogenetic trees represents a DIFFERENT phylogenetic tree?

-Identify Different Phylogenetic Tree (Medium)
+Different Phylogenetic Trees (Medium)

 Find the DIFFERENT tree